hasanmoudud/geocompr/main.md

 The contents of this section apply to any type of R script.
 A particular consideration with scripts for geocomputation is that they tend to have external dependencies, such as the QGIS dependency to run code in Chapter \@ref(gis), and require input data in a specific format.
-Such dependencies should be mentioned as comments in the script or elsewhere in the project of which it is a part, as illustrated in the script `10-centroid-alg.R`.
+Such dependencies should be mentioned as comments in the script or elsewhere in the project of which it is a part, as illustrated in the script [`10-centroid-alg.R`](https://github.com/Robinlovelace/geocompr/blob/master/code/10-centroid-alg.R).
-To demonstrate a basic geographic data processing script in action, the final code chunk of this section finds the area and centroid of a square with sides 9 units in length (the meaning of this will become apparent in the next section):
+The work undertaken by this script is demonstrated in the reproducible example below, which works on a pre-requisite object named `poly_mat`, a square with sides 9 units in length (the meaning of this will become apparent in the next section):^[
+This example shows that `source()` works with URLs (a shortened version is used here), assuming you have an internet connection.
+If you do not, the same script can be called with `source("code/10-centroid-alg.R")`, assuming you are running R from the root directory of the `geocompr` folder, which can downloaded from https://github.com/Robinlovelace/geocompr.
+]

 ```r